vkpatva/react-frontend-using-subgraph/README.md

 # React Subgraph Template

-Welcome to the React Web 3 Template!
-This template provides a quick start for building React applications with Web 3 integration.
+This template provides a quick start for building React applications with Subgraph integration for your smart contract.
 It includes components for handling deposits and withdrawals using subgraph queries, along with the MUI X Data Grid for creating tables.

 ## Quick Start